rohan2794/lvm-localpv-local/design/lvm/storageclass-parameters/reclaim_policy.md

 ### Implementation Details

-LVM-LocalPV doesn't have any direct dependency over volume reclaim policies moreover these are is a standard Kubernetes storageclass option.
+LocalPV-LVM doesn't have any direct dependency over volume reclaim policies moreover these are is a standard Kubernetes storageclass option.
 Kubernetes supports two kind of volume policies that are `Retain` & `Delete`.
 By the name `Retain` states underlying volume should exist even after deleting PVC whereas `Delete` states underlying volume